 The incidence of adverse drug reactions is high, owing to the narrow therapeutic index of the drug.
 Digoxin is very pro-arrhythmic, meaning that it increases the probability of arrhythmias to occur.
 This is explained by the increase in intracellular calcium levels, which causes a shortening of the action potential.
 Digoxin shortens the action potential in all cardiac cells, both in the atria and the ventricles.
-This increases the automaticity in cells with natural automaticity but it may also provoke abnormal automaticity in cells which normally do not exhibit automaticity.
+This increases the automaticity in cells with natural automaticity but it may also provoke abnormal automaticity in cells that normally do not exhibit automaticity.
 The effect on automaticity should be distinguished from the effect on impulse conduction, because digoxin slows impulse conduction.

 Hypokalemia potentiates the digoxin effect

 Hypokalemia always potentiates the pro-arrhythmic effects of digoxin.
 Potassium levels must always be assessed in patients using digoxin whenever they seek medical attention.
 Arrhythmias may occur already at therapeutic plasma levels of digoxin in the setting of hypokalemia.

 Arrhythmias caused by digoxin

 Digoxin may cause virtually all known arrhythmias.
 However, none of the ECG changes or arrhythmias are unique to digoxin.
 One should always suspect digoxin as the trigger of an arrhythmia (in patients using digoxin) if there is evidence of increased automaticity and diminished impulse conduction.
 Explanation follows: